 For various reasons, this route eventually became the most popular, and is now followed by the majority of modern-day pilgrims.
 The Camino Francés follows somewhat gentler terrain than the Camino Primitivo or Camino del Norte (still plenty of good climbs though!) and due to its popularity over the ages, there are many more hamlets, villages and towns, and therefore lots of interesting artistic-historical sights.
 The Camino Francés is the most well-known of all the Caminos and naturally you’ll find many more pilgrims sharing the trail.
 One thing we really like is that it passes through a great variety of landscapes, ecosystems and climate, making for an interesting transition as you follow the Way westward.

-In 2019, we will be offering guided trips on the Camino Frances ONLY for private groups.
-Minimum of 4 people.
+We offer guided trips on the Camino Frances ONLY for private groups.
+Minimum of 2 people.
 We’ll create a custom itinerary to suit the needs of your group.
 Please use our Request a Custom Camino form or send us an email to ask for details.

 We offer a limited but special range of self-guided trips on the Camino, UNLIKE any others in the now-crowded Camino marketplace.
 As one of the oldest of all operators on this route, our wealth of knowledge enables us to create itineraries that create a truly one-of-a-kind experience for you, with our trademark attention to detail and emphasis on the best available accommodations, great route notes and reliable transfer services.
 Hopefully one of the following trips will spark your interest and suit your time frame.
 Then let us take care of the rest!

 Highlights of León & the Final Stages of the Camino Francés.
 Three trips: 7, 8 or 9 Nights.